dillionlim/brainhack-til-2025/README.md

 ## RL

+Read the [introduction](#introduction) again for a refresher on the RL task objectives.

 ### Remote RL repositories

 For more detailed RL model analysis, refer to our [RL testbed repository](https://github.com/jxinnan/til-25-rl-testbed).
 For the simulated environment that we used to evaluate various models with convenience scripts, refer to our [RL model zoo](https://github.com/jxinnan/til-25-rl-zoo).